RobbertH/robberth.github.io/_posts/projects/2019-05-05-cheaper-colruyt-mealboxes.markdown

 So my friend figured he'd just copy all ingredients from the mealbox page, and insert them into Collect & Go.
 This turned out to save him money, while he was getting more (the 0.75 pots of yoghurt are of course not for sale in the collect & go).
-Since copying all these ingredients is somewhat time consuming, I wrote two scripts that automate the process.
+Since copying all these ingredients is somewhat time consuming, I wrote a script to automate the process.

+Main consists of two functions, extract\_ingredients and buy\_ingredient.
 The first one fetches all ingredients and opens new tabs that search for these ingredients.
 The second one buys the first search result once and then closes the tab again.

-This is more of a proof of concept, it's not robust at all and it can be easily put into one script by deciding which function to execute based on the URL.
+This is more of a proof of concept, it's not robust at all, but it works.

 <h2>Code</h2>
 {% highlight javascript %}
 {% include other/crackAndGo.js %}
-{% endhighlight %}

-{% highlight javascript %}
-{% include other/crackAndProceed.js %}
 {% endhighlight %}